 This header is required when accessing a bucket that has enabled Requester Pays and is optional otherwise.

-For a list of available roles that apply to Cloud Storage, see Cloud Storage IAM roles.
+For a list of available roles that apply to Cloud Storage, as well as a discussion about how a special set of roles, called basic roles, apply to Cloud Storage, see Cloud Storage IAM roles.

-For instructions for adding, viewing, and removing members from roles at the project level, see Using IAM with projects.
+For instructions for viewing, granting, and revoking a principal's roles at the bucket and project level, see Using IAM with projects.

 - Performing Storage Transfer Service transfers.